neumino/neumino.github.io/movies.md

-### Centigrade
+### The Argument
-*Released on 2020-08-28, vote average 7.1*
+*Released on 2020-09-04, vote average 10*

-A young American couple travel to the arctic mountains of Norway.
-After pulling over during a snowstorm, they wake up trapped in their SUV, buried underneath layers of snow and ice.
+A couple get into an argument at their cocktail party that escalates until it brings an abrupt end to the festivities.
+They and their guests decide to re-create the entire night again and again to determine who was right.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0RvV7TNUlkQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/l8RRLGGnREA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>